sanishka94/documentation/Facebook.md

 - The page Id can be obtained in the same way the user id is obtained, but with a short lived page token taken from the graph api explorer

 ### Debug
-To debug and in some cases extend an access tokens, use this link: https://developers.facebook.com/tools/debug/accesstoken
+To debug and in some cases extend access tokens, use this link: https://developers.facebook.com/tools/debug/accesstoken

 ## Facebook Login